SAmurai Museum Berlin

 As part of a pilot project with the Samurai Museum Berlin, Verus Digital was invited to explore how 3D digitization can enhance the museum’s already cutting-edge approach to cultural storytelling.
 With its impressive blend of historical artifacts and interactive technology, the museum offers one of the most immersive journeys into samurai culture outside of Japan.

-To support this mission, we digitized a curated selection of armor, masks, swords, and fittings from their world-renowned collection.
-These high-resolution 3D models not only preserve the objects in striking detail, but also open up new possibilities for education, research, and interactive visitor experiences — both onsite and online.
+To support this mission, we used CultArm3D to autonomously digitize a curated selection of armor, masks, swords, and fittings from their world-renowned collection.
+These high-resolution 3D models not only preserve the objects in striking detail, but due to the consistency of the results also open up new possibilities for education, research, and interactive visitor experiences — both onsite and online.

 Geometry: 100k Polygons